17 Things That Are Killing You at Work

 1. Sitting all day long can shred years off your life

 Sitting for long periods of time is horrible for your body.
 Not only does it cause persistent neck and back pain, it could also lead to an early death.
-See how standing can add years to your life.

 2. Sagging in your chair can lead to long-term illnesses